dragonflyoss/client/docs/rdma-p2p-rfc.md

 Backoff/cache state must have bounded storage and must not accumulate indefinitely as peers churn.

 Use one absolute deadline for each RDMA attempt, beginning before discovery.
+Its budget is the smaller of `download.pieceTimeout` and `transferTimeout`.
 All network, admission, and receive waits use the remaining time; receiving `Ready` or starting a background task does not reset it.
-Individual fabric operations are also bounded by `transferTimeout`.
 The TCP fallback gets one normal TCP attempt budget;
 there is no repeated RDMA/TCP loop within a piece attempt.
 This bounds added RDMA waiting, not kernel filesystem execution time.